 What “carbon neutral travel” really means (and what it doesn’t)

 Carbon neutral travel refers to trips where your net greenhouse-gas emissions are brought to zero over the life of the journey.
-In practice, this doesn’t mean you emit nothing; rather, you:
+In practice, this does not mean you emit nothing.
+Rather, you follow a clear sequence:

 - Responsibly offset the truly unavoidable remainder.